henrik42/solo/README.md

 classpath so that it contains `src/clj` (so it sees `solo.core` namespace) and to define the system property `clojure.server.repl`.

-Of course we could built & package `solo.core` into a JAR also and then deply that instead of putting the source onto the classpath.
+Of course we could build & package `solo.core` into a JAR also and then deploy that instead of putting the source onto the classpath.

 We can then connect to _Solo_ with _Netcat_ and control log4j log-levels.